mediafly/extensions-documentation/extensions.md

 * mflyInitVersionMaximum: indicates how many possible values mflyInitVersion can have in the return value (see below).
 * user: user_context (essentially, system-known username)
 * displayName: display name.
 Can be email, first+last, or something similar
-* item: title of this Interactive
+* item: title of this Extension
-* id: the slug (unique id) of this Interactive within Airship
+* id: the slug (unique id) of this Extension within Airship
 * osType: which OS (iOS, Android, Windows 8)
 * osVersion: which version of the OS
 * appVersion: which version of the app
 * deviceId: the unique device ID for this device
 * lastUpdated: the lasted updated time.
-This is good for debugging purposes, to help you identify which version of the Interactive you are looking at on the device
+This is good for debugging purposes, to help you identify which version of the Extension you are looking at on the device

 #### Use 2: Send configuration parameters to the app
-Optionally, Interactives can then return a JSON Object with specifics on how the app should behave.
+Optionally, Extensions can then return a JSON Object with specifics on how the app should behave.
 E.g. on iOS, return value may be a JSON Object such as this:

 		{
 		  “mflyInitVersion”: “4”,